RMS Queen Mary

-Following the war, Queen Mary was refitted for passenger service and along with Queen Elizabeth commenced the two-ship transatlantic passenger service for which the two ships were initially built.
-The two ships dominated the transatlantic passenger transportation market until the dawn of the jet age in the late 1950s.
-By the mid-1960s, Queen Mary was ageing and was operating at a loss.
+Following the war, Queen Mary returned to passenger service and, along with Queen Elizabeth, commenced the two-ship transatlantic passenger service for which the two ships were initially built.
+The pair dominated the transatlantic passenger transportation market until the dawn of the jet age in the late 1950s.
+By the mid-1960s, Queen Mary was ageing and operating at a loss.

-After several years of decreased profits for Cunard Line, Queen Mary was officially retired from service in 1967.
-She left Southampton for the last time on 31 October 1967 and sailed to the port of Long Beach, California, United States, where she was permanently moored.
-The City of Long Beach bought the ship to serve as a tourist attraction featuring restaurants, a museum and a hotel.
-The city contracted out management of the ship to various third-party firms over the years.
-It took back operational control in 2021 when the operator filed for bankruptcy and it was found that extensive repairs were needed to keep the ship from sinking.
+After several years of decreased profits, Cunard officially retired the Queen Mary from service in 1967.
+Bought by the City of Long Beach to function as a restaurant, museum, and hotel, she left Southampton for the last time on 31 October 1967 and sailed to the Port of Long Beach where she was permanently moored.
+After undergoing extensive refurbishment and modifications, Queen Mary opened to the public in 1971 and has remained operational since.

 Construction and naming

-With Weimar Germany launching Bremen and Europa into service, Britain did not want to be left behind in the shipbuilding race.
-White Star Line began construction on their 80,000-ton Oceanic in 1928, while Cunard planned a 75,000-ton unnamed ship of their own.
+With Weimar Germany launching Bremen and Europa into service, the United Kingdom and its shipping companies did not want to be left behind in the shipbuilding race.
+White Star Line, Cunard's chief British rival, began construction on the 80,000-ton Oceanic in 1928, while Cunard planned a 75,000-ton unnamed ship.
+Cunard's Chief Naval Architect, George Mcleod Paterson, was the principal designer.

 Construction on the ship, then known only as "Hull Number 534", began in December 1930 on the River Clyde by the John Brown & Company shipyard at Clydebank in Scotland.
-Work was halted in December 1931 due to the Great Depression and Cunard applied to the British Government for a loan to complete 534.
-The loan was granted, with enough money to complete the unfinished ship, and also to build a running mate, with the intention to provide a two ship weekly service to New York.
+John Brown assisted in the design and construction of the vessel, which was his first major project in the shipyard.
+Work halted in December 1931 due to the Great Depression and Cunard applied to the British Government for a loan to complete 534.
+The Government granted the loan, providing enough money to complete the unfinished ship, and also to build a running mate to provide a two ship weekly service to New York.